-In his practice, Shadi Habib Allah (b.
-1977, Jerusalem, Palestine; lives and works New York) is interested opening up suggestive modes of navigation across circulation networks of people, technologies, objects, images and economy to examine ideas of use and value and the structures that hold them in place.
+Shadi Habib Allah (Palestine/USA) in his practice is interested opening up suggestive modes of navigation across circulation networks of people, technologies, objects, images and economy to examine ideas of use and value and the structures that hold them in place.
 Working across film, sculpture and drawing to installation, each project defines its own terms based on research and physical engagement.
 He received an MFA from Columbia University (2010), following a BFA from Bezalel Academy of Arts and Design (2003).

 He was twice awarded 2nd Prize for the Young Artist Award from the A.M.
 Qattan Foundation, and has attended residencies at Cittadelarte, Fondazione Pistoletto (Biella, Italy), Gasworks and Delfina Foundation (London, UK).
 He was nominated for the Luma Award 2011 and was the 2012 recipient of the Louis Comfort Tiffany Award.